a4ntoo/WhatSohuman/README.md

 > [Install Guide/Kurulum Yardımcısı/Qurulum Müavin](https://github.com/phaticusthiccy/WhatsAsenaDuplicated/wiki)

-## 🔎 What is WhatsAsena?
+## 🔎 What is WhatSohuman?
-**WhatsAsena,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec) and edited by [Phaticusthiccy](https://github.com/phaticusthiccy).
+**WhatSohuman,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec) and edited by [Phaticusthiccy](https://github.com/phaticusthiccy).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup
 ### Very Simple Method